 - In 2019, marine shipping worked diligently with stakeholders for a solution to ensure safe navigation at record outflow levels from Moses-Saunders dam for five months to help lower Lake Ontario, taking on 26 mitigation measures that caused shipping delays, lost cargo business and millions of dollars of extra operating costs.

-- Throughout the past winter, the Chamber has been working with ship captains, the St. Lawrence Seaway and experts in Canada and the United States to identify technology and further mitigation measures that could be tested to potentially allow safe navigation to continue at higher outflow levels in the future.
+- Throughout the winter 2020, the Chamber worked with ship captains, the St. Lawrence Seaway and experts in Canada and the United States to identify technology and further mitigation measures that could be tested to potentially allow safe navigation to continue at higher outflow levels in the future.

-- Due to high water levels this season, the shipping industry continues to take measures to ensure safe navigation and to mitigate the impacts of high flows, including a mandatory draft reduction for upbound vessels and reducing speed when navigating close to shore to minimize their wake.
+- If high water levels occur, the shipping industry continues to take measures to ensure safe navigation and to mitigate the impacts of high flows, including a mandatory draft reduction for upbound vessels and reducing speed when navigating close to shore to minimize their wake.
 New tools have also been developed to provide mariners with better outflow and current information in key areas and to closely monitor feedback from mariners on conditions.

 High Water Recommendations